Matthew 2

 for out of you will come forth One leading,

-7Then Herod, having called the Magi secretly, inquired of them the exact time of the star appearing.
-8And having sent them to Bethlehem, he said, “Having gone, search carefully for the Child; and when You shall have found Him, bring word back to me, so that I also having come, may worship Him.”
+7Then Herod, having called the Magi secretly, learned exactly of them the time of the appearing star.
+8And having sent them to Bethlehem, he said, “Having gone, search carefully for the Child; and when you⁺ shall have found Him, report to me, so that I also, having come, may worship Him.”

-9And having heard the king, they departed.
-And behold, the star they had seen in the east went before them until, having arrived, it stood over the place where the Child was.
+9And having heard the king, they went, and behold, the star that they saw in the east went before them until, having come, it stood over where the Child was.
 10And having seen the star, they rejoiced with exceedingly great joy.
-11And having come into the house, they found the Child with His mother Mary, and having fallen down, they worshiped Him.
-And having opened their treasures, they offered to Him gifts, gold and frankincense and myrrh.
+11And having come into the house, they saw the Child with His mother Mary, and having fallen down, they worshiped Him.
+And having opened their treasures, they offered to Him gifts: gold and frankincense and myrrh.

-12And having been divinely warned in a dream not to return to Herod, they withdrew into their own country by another route.
+12And having been divinely warned in a dream not to return to Herod, through another way they withdrew to their country.

 The Flight to Egypt